gnumoreno/scylladb/README.md

     `kubectl --username=admin --password=<password> create -f scylladb-gke/cluster-admin.yaml`

   * Install the helm chart

     `helm install scylladb-gke`

     This is going to install a new helm release with a random name.
-We will use the release name on the next steps
+We will use the release name on the next steps.

   * Get the name of your helm release

     `helm list`

   * Check the status

     `helm status <releaseName>`

   * Check your scylla cluster